akshattambe/epikast-task-2/epikast-log-to-s3/README.md

 # Upload Logfile TO S3 bucket - Project Documentation

 ### Description
-Fetch a publicly available log file, and store it in a S3 bucket you will create.
+Fetch a publicly available log file, and store it in an existing S3 bucket.
+Access keys to the S3 bucket is pre-requisite for this project.

 ### Tools used:
 1. junit version 4.13.1